abhishek-kumar-code/Redfish_Public/Specification.md

 | <code><var>MetadataUrl</var></code> | The metadata URL of the service, such as `/redfish/v1/$metadata`. |
 | <code><var>ResourceType</var></code> | The fully qualified name of the unversioned resource type.<br/>Many Redfish implementations concatenate the resource type namespace with a period (`.`) followed by the resource type. |

-For example, the following context URL specifies that the result show a single `ComputerSystem` resource:
+For example, the following context URL specifies that the results show a single `ComputerSystem` resource:

 ```json
 {